-This multi-centre clinical trial, sponsored by the London School of Hygiene & Tropical Medicine (LSHTM) is an open label phase III randomised controlled non-inferiority trial to compare single dose L-AmB (Liposomal Amphotericin B – Ambisome®) therapy to the newly recommended 7-day Amphotericin B deoxycholate based treatment for HIV-associated cryptococcal meningitis.
+This multi-centre clinical trial (ISRCTN72509687), sponsored by the London School of Hygiene & Tropical Medicine (LSHTM) is an open label phase III randomised controlled non-inferiority trial to compare single dose L-AmB (Liposomal Amphotericin B – Ambisome®) therapy to the newly recommended 7-day Amphotericin B deoxycholate based therapy for HIV-associated cryptococcal meningitis.

 The aim is to find out whether a single, high dose (10 mg/kg) of L-AmB given with high dose fluconazole and flucytosine is as effective as the recently recommended 1-week daily-dosed Amphotericin B deoxycholate based induction therapy with flucytosine, in terms of preventing deaths from HIV-associated cryptococcal meningitis.

 This trial is the largest therapeutic trial on cryptococcal meningitis with 850 patients to be enrolled over a 3-year period.
 Patients are being enrolled in the following study sites :

 1. Princess Marina Hospital (Botswana)

 3. Khayelitsha Hospital (South Africa)

 4. Parirenyatwa Central Hospital (Zimbabwe)

 6. Queen Elizabeth Central Hospital (Malawi)

 7. Kamuzu Central Hospital (Malawi)

 The members of the Molecular Mycology Unit involved in the project will: